rossmann-engineering/Gateway/readme.md

 - transportid: Integer Number which defines the Device in the Read Order section.
 - type: "Modbus", "Bacnet" or "OPCUA"".
 If the element is missing it is Modbus.
 - ipaddress: IP-Address of the OPC-UA Server.
-- port: Port were the OPC-UA is listenening for incomming requests.
+- port: Port were the OPC-UA is listening for incoming requests.
 - nr1: Information for the MQTT Payload for the first charging point
 - nr2: Information for the MQTT Payload for the second charging Point